-Pursuant to s 57(1)(e) of the Succession Act, persons who were Members of the Deceased Household and were Dependant on the Deceased are eligible to make a Family Provision Claim provided that there are Factors which Warrant the making of the Application.
+Pursuant to section 57(1)(e) of the Succession Act, persons who were Members of the Deceased Household and were Dependant on the Deceased are eligible to make a Family Provision Claim provided that there are Factors which Warrant the making of the Application.

 Olivera, the Deceased's Mistress, and James, Olivera's son from a previous relationship, made a Family Provision Application on the grounds that they were Members of the Deceased's Household.